Main >>Applications >> Sample problems >> Natural convection from the vertical plate surface

 Height of the plate l = 1000 mm, thickness of the plate d = 2 mm.

-temperature of the air below the plate T1 = 20°C,
+temperature of the air on the left side of the plate T1 = 20°C,

-temperature of the air above the plate T2 = -10°C
+temperature of the air on the right side of the plate T2 = -10°C

-thermal conductivity of the plate λplate = 40 W/(m·K),
+thermal conductivity of the plate λplate = 0.4 W/(m·K)

 Calculate the temperatures of the right and the left surfaces of the plate and the heat flux passing through the surfaces.